phcreery/partman/README.md

 partman migrate up
 ```

-This will prompt you to create the UI user ans det the password
+This will prompt you to create the UI user and set the password

 3. Start partman